d-bl/GroundForge/docs/tileGallery/index.md

 **Work in progress, to do**:
-* * Split gallery in images per square to use full width of a desktop and not use too much width on a mobile device.
 * Links in text square are intended for another page under development.
 * Sidebar subjects?
-* Find out what's wrong with the size of svg.
-The inspector gives other values than in .svg.

 ---